AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Introduction

 The most striking examples to emerge to date of explicit systems with symmetries like eq.~\pref{eq1} are those based on dilatonic black branes \cite{dilaton1,dilaton2} --- briefly described in \S3 --- for which the electric-magnetic duality is also accompanied by an action on the dilaton and axion fields (as in Type IIB supergravity in 10 dimensions).
 If the duality symmetries provide a good guide, it is among this type of AdS/CFT system that a description of low-energy quantum Hall systems is likely to reside.
 (See also \cite{holographicHall} for other discussions of quantum Hall systems within an AdS/CFT context.)
 The main drawback of the simplest dilaton black brane models is their prediction of vanishing DC ohmic conductivity at nonzero temperature.
 This clearly cannot describe real quantum Hall systems, for which the evidence for eq.~\pref{eq1} relies almost exclusively on DC charge-transport properties.

 For this reason we propose, in \S4, a slight modification of this model, following a recent proposal \cite{StrangeM} for strange metal holography.
 In this proposal the field content of the AdS dual is the same as for ref.~\cite{dilaton2} --- {\em i.e.} gravity, Maxwell field, dilaton and axion --- but with the Maxwell kinetic term described by the (dilaton) Dirac-Born-Infeld (DBI) action rather than the dilaton-Maxwell action.
 The DBI action shares the desired duality of the dilaton-Maxwell action, but also allows nonzero DC conductivities with which to probe its implications.
-Following \cite{StrangeM} we treat the charge carriers in the probe-brane approximation, coupled to an uncharged black brane.
+Following \cite{StrangeM} we treat the charge carriers in the probe-brane approximation, coupled to a black brane that we treat as two separate charged and uncharged cases.
 (The brane geometry can also be chosen to have Lifshitz form if it is desired to introduce different powers, $z$, for temporal and spatial scalings.)
 Physically, this corresponds to regarding the charge carriers as perturbations to the CFT described by the black hole.

 Finally, \S5\ describes a number of the model's predictions that go beyond its basic duality properties.
 These are tests whose comparison with experiment ultimately provide the scorecard of how successful this, or any other, model is.
-A hopeful feature of the model explored here is that it provides a simple calculation of the scaling exponents that are measured in transitions between Hall plateaux and between plateaux and the Hall insulator (see \S2\ for details), that agrees with observations.
+In particular this section identifies the parameters that control the scaling exponents that are measured in transitions between Hall plateaux and between plateaux and the Hall insulator (see \S2\ for details).
 Yet the most important message is probably not whether this model succeeds or fails; rather what is important is that there is now a good class of AdS/CFT models having duality properties that closely resemble those of real quantum Hall systems.
 Hopefully the fishing will be good.

 \FIGURE[ht]{ {Experimental traces of the Hall and ohmic resistances for a quantum Hall system, reproduced from ref.~\cite{Stormer}. } }